 + Pre-Judgment claim of right to possession

-The Registered Los Angeles Process Server also has special legal status in regard to the manner in which the process server conducts himself as a registered Los Angeles County process server.
+The registered process server also has special legal status in regard to the manner in which the process server conducts himself as a process server.

 + Assault on a process server while performing a service of process is a felony

 + Limited exemption from trespass

 + Proof of service has rebuttable presumption status